Nationals vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Kevin Gausman (9-8) will take the mound for the Blue Jays, his 26th start of the season.
+- Jose Berrios (9-9) will take the mound for the Blue Jays, his 27th start of the season.

-- Gausman has pitched five or more innings in three straight games and will look to extend that streak.
+- Berrios has pitched five or more innings in two straight games and will look to extend that streak.

-- He has seven appearances with no earned runs allowed in 25 chances this season.
+- He has finished five appearances without allowing an earned run in 26 chances this season.

 |Opponent